 Regular Reader

-“This book doesn’t rush.
+“This is one of the best dark dystopian novels for adults.
 Some scenes sit with you longer than expected.
 It’s dark, but there’s still meaning behind the pain.”